 i.
 Service Plan Budget Modifications.
-The Petitioned Service Plan covers a period of 10 years, groups services and improvements to be provided into program categories
+The Petitioned Service Plan covers a period of ten

-- ("Program Category"), and the percentage of available funds allocated to each Program Category by LHIDC.
+- (10) years and defines the cost of services and improvements and new development activities in the District as projected by LHIDC.
 As required by the Act, changes to the adopted Annual Service Plan budget category percentages (%), need City Council approval. - ii.
 No Collection of Assessments in Excess of Petitioned Cost Total.
-The City has no power to levy and collect assessments within the District in excess of the total cost of services and improvements, that property owners agreed to when they signed the District's renewal petition.
+The City has no power to levy and collect assessments within the District in excess of the total cost of services and improvements, that property owners agreed to when they signed the District's request to renew the petition.
 If appraised property values increase or decrease within the District, the apportionment of the cost among the property owners may change on an annual basis but the cumulative amount of assessment revenue that is generated over the District's term cannot exceed the total cost of services and improvements projected on the Petitioned Service Plan.
-No over-collection of assessments is anticipated over the District's term.
+Therefore, no over-collection of assessments is anticipated over the District's term.
 If, however, the District's cumulative, net assessment collections will exceed the cumulative assessments budgeted on the Petitioned Service Plan, LHIDC shall: (1) reduce the District's assessment rate in a subsequent year(s) to offset the overcollection, (2) return the assessment funds to the property owners, and/or (3) retain and not expend such additional assessments until a revised petition for an early renewal of the District that includes the additional assessments and increased service levels/costs is signed by the District property owners and approved by City Council, in accordance with the Act and the City's PID Policy. - iii.
 Excess Funds.
 The District must identify any unspent assessment funds arising from greater than anticipated collections and/or lower than budgeted costs on the upcoming year's Annual Service Plan as either revenue available for current/future expenditures or return the excess funds to property owners, provided that the District's revenue at any time (inclusive of unspent carry-forward revenue and interest generated from assessments) does not exceed the total cost of services and improvements budgeted on the Petitioned Service Plan.
 Requests to carry-forward funds in excess of 20% of the District's budgeted collections, LHIDC must explain/justify why the District is carrying such a large fund balance (i.e., future capital improvement project, etc.) At no time shall carryover funds be used for services or improvements that were not approved in the District's Petition.
-If in the last year of the District's term, there are unspent funds, City Council reserves the right to adjust the assessment rate to absorb such funds to the extent not otherwise approved by City Council to be using during the District's ensuing renewal term.
-In all instances, City Council shall have final approval as to whether the District and/or DDI is permitted to carry over assessments to the following year. - iv.
-Expenditure Overruns and Use of Approved Fund Balance/Contingency Reserves.
+If in the last year of the District's term, there are unspent funds, City Council reserves the right to adjust the assessment rate to absorb such funds to the extent not otherwise approved by City Council to be used during the District's ensuing renewal term.
+In all instances, City Council shall have final approval as to whether the District and/or LHIDC is permitted to carry over assessments to the following year. - iv.
+Expenditure Overruns and Use of Fund Balance/Contingency Reserves.
 If annual expenditures will exceed revenues (for example, due to lower than projected collections or greater than projected costs), LHIDC shall take measures to avoid a negative fund balance at year-end, such as: (1) reducing spending among Program Categories in a manner that best serves the interest of District property owners, tenants, and residents, provided that amendments to Program Category budget percentages require City Council approval, (2) accessing approved amounts set-aside in a budgeted contingency reserve category as applicable), (3) and/or accessing approved excess assessments carried forward from prior year fund balance.